 What is MPOX (Monkeypox)?

-MPOX (Monkeypox) is an infection caused by the Monkeypox virus.
+MPOX as a viral infection.
 It has been around for decades but, until recently, was rarely seen outside of Central and West Africa.
 The virus has now become more common around the world, including in Australia.

 What are the symptoms of MPOX (Monkeypox)?